go-json-experiment/json/proposal.md

 The `EscapeInvalidUTF8` option was added in order to support a behavior difference that was discovered while implementing v1 support in terms of v2.
+We may avoid adding this as it controls fairly esoteric and undocumented behavior.

 The `Number` type implements `MarshalerTo` and `UnmarshalerFrom` for better compatibility with v2.